Microsoft Access: VBA Code versus Macro Commands

 VBA and Macros: From a Management point of view

-VBA, although very powerful, is an obsolete language.
+VBA, although very powerful, is a legacy language 20 years old.

 Most professional Access Database applications nowadays are being developed using the VB.Net as the programming language, rather than with Microsoft Access and VBA or Microsoft Access and Macros.